 Breakfast burritos are glorious – and LA has almost too many of them.
-For the last year, I’ve been sacrificing my health and time on an incredibly important Breakfast Burrito Quest, trying to find the best breakfast burritos in LA.
-I’ve sorted the great ones from not-as-great ones (because, let’s be honest, all breakfast burritos are pretty good).
+Someone has to sacrifice their health for the incredibly important Breakfast Burrito Quest, so once again, I’ve sorted the great ones from not-as-great ones (because, let’s be honest, all breakfast burritos are pretty good).
 You’re welcome.

 Here are my obvious and inarguable criteria for the perfect breakfast burrito:

-- It needs to feel breakfast-y, which probably involves eggs.
-You can’t make a top tier breakfast burrito that tastes like lunch, because that would be anarchy.
+- It needs to taste breakfast-y, which means eggs.
+A top tier breakfast burrito can’t taste like lunch – that would be anarchy.

 - It needs proper ingredient distribution.
 The first bite is crucial – don’t give me a mouthful of just beans or guac.